Search Term N-Grams - FAQs

 Why can't I sort by Cost/Conv or a ratio metric?

-The reason why sorting by absolute ratio metrics isn't available is because doing so won't give you an idea of the volume of traffic a search term received.
+The reason why sorting by absolute ratio metrics isn't available is that doing so won't give you an idea of the volume of traffic a search term receives.
 For example, a search term may have had a very low cost/conversion, but this could be because it just received one conversion.

-If the Word Cloud were to sort based on cost/conversion, this search term would show up prominently and would appear to be performing very well, despite there not being enough conversions to make a decision on its actual performance.
+If the Word Cloud were to sort based on cost/conversion, this search term would show up prominently and would appear to be performing very well, despite there not being enough conversions to decide on its actual performance.

 We understand that ratio metrics are important, and that is why we have the option to show two metrics in the word cloud.
 To show search terms by cost/conversion, select Cost as the metric to sort by (highlighted by size) and then conversions as the second metric (highlighted by color).